Schnider11/victoria-bus-predictions/README.md

     - `python file ./output_dir out_file.csv ./vehicleupdates/2024-05-11 vehicleupdates_1715488711.pb`
     - `python folder ./output_dir out_file.csv ./vehicleupdates/2024-05-11`
     - `python directory ./output_dir out_file.csv ./vehicleupdates/2024-05-11`

+# Getting Files from Server
+Use `wget --no-parent -r https://turingmachine.org/~dmg/temp/buses/20240514/` to get all the files in the `20240514` directory for example.

 # Grading
 - 30% evaluation of the routes - a report on the goodness of the routes